-UChicago Lab students who wish to participate in the Summer Institute in Social Research Methods are eligible to register for Introductory Statistical Methods and Applications for the Social Sciences and to participate in the 5-week Practice of Social Science Research Workshop series, which includes small group mentorship from UChicago researchers and scholars.
+UChicago Lab students who wish to participate in the Summer Institute in Social Research Methods are eligible to register for select courses and participate in the 5-week Practice of Social Science Research Workshop series, which includes small group mentorship from UChicago researchers and scholars.

 How it Works

 Students who wish to participate will:

 - Submit an application to participate in the program

 - Participate in the Practice of Social Scientific Research;

 - Describe your interest in participating in SISRM